great-expectations/great_expectations/docs/docusaurus/docs/oss/oss.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
   Use GX OSS to connect, test, and validate your Data Assets.
-If you're ready to get started see <a href='/docs/oss/guides/setup/get_started_lp'>Get started with GX OSS</a>.
   <br/>
-  GX Cloud might be the solution if you don't want to manage your own configurations and infrastructure. <a href='https://greatexpectations.io/cloud'>Sign up here</a> to learn more and get early access to GX Cloud.
+  If you don't want to manage your configurations and infrastructure, see the GX cloud documentation.
 </OverviewCard>

 ### Prepare